10 Best Mountain Bike under 500 of 2018 – Buyer’s Guide and Reviews

-There are numerous mountain bikes in the market that cost below 500.
+There are numerous mountain bikes in the market that cost below 500 bucks.
 However, a mountain bike’s price tag isn’t always the only determinant of an mtb’s quality so it’s possible to land either a top quality or junk mountain bike at this price range depending on the research you delve into prior to purchase.
 This poses a challenge for mountain bikers seeking to buy a good mountain bike on a limited budget.
-The best mountain bike under 500 should be durable, functional and safe to ride.
 Whether you are looking for an entry level hard tail bike, a full suspension bike or a fat bike; with careful research you can find an exceptionally good deal.

-This post has explored several mountain bike options in the 500 price range to help buyers land the best mountain bike below 500.
+This post has explored several mountain bike options in the given price range to help buyers land the one that is most suitable.
 The list contains mountain bikes from reputable bike manufacture companies including Schwinn, Diamondback, GCM Yukon and Mongoose among others.
-It also delves into the intricacies every mtb enthusiast should consider when looking for the best mountain bike under 500.
+It also delves into the intricacies every mtb enthusiast should consider when looking for the best mountain bike under $500.

 Top 10 Best Mountain Bike under 500 Reviews

 Schwinn Protocol 1.0

 The Schwinn Protocol 1.0 is a dual suspension bike built with Shimano Altus 24 speeds and Shimano trigger shifters that enables riders to seamlessly shift speeds to suit various terrains and slopes.
 The front fork suspension offers reliable and responsive riding.
 It also has a Schwinn alloy crank that offers very efficient gearing.
 The alloy rims have bladed spokes that are lightweight but exceptionally strong.